sagemathinc/cocalc/notes/final_push.md

 - [x] (1:00?)
 (0:52) ui features: make it so %md and %html hide by default and have a hide=False option.
 - [x] (0:15?)
 (0:27) snap/ui: search should be disabled when browsing snapshots

+- [x] (0:10?)
+(0:12) add link to http://www.sagemath.org/help.html

+- [x] (0:30?)
+(0:31) BUG: terminal path is not set correctly based on file path

+- [x] (0:20?) make tabs at the top shrink instead of disappear.

+- [x] (1:00?)
+(0:40) snap2 and snap3 are BROKEN: I modified git.py (systemwide) /usr/lib/bup/bup/git.py  to work
+            even if an object is missing.
+I think this is reasonable for now, due to the highly distributed and redundant nature of my backups.

+- [x] (1:00?) the above idea was STUPID, since quickly of course my backups stopped working!
+I need to revert these changes (in the bup repo).      - come up with a plan for what to do if size-pack ever appear! x (0:05) - delete last two commits x (0:35) - rewrite snap.coffee to stop making new snapshots if fsck fails; I need a repo in that state to study.
+   - start new snap servers, snapshotting all projects on startup: x - install clean current bup on 10.1.2.3, 10.1.3.3 cd salvus/salvus; . salvus-env; git clone https://github.com/williamstein/bup; cd bup; ./configure; make; make install PREFIX=data/local/ x - install new snap.coffee on 10.1.2.3, 10.1.3.3 and ./make_coffee: scp teaAuZ9M@10.1.2.4:snap.coffee . ; ./make_coffee
+        x - mv /mnt/snap/snap0 /mnt/snap/snap0.corrupt
+        x - start all snap
+        - watch
+        - get newest snap.coffee file